Baptouuuu/Reflection.js/README.md

 [![Build Status](https://travis-ci.org/Baptouuuu/Reflection.js.png?branch=master)](https://travis-ci.org/Baptouuuu/Reflection.js)

-This library is here to help you manipulate and get informations about objects.
+This library is here to help you manipulate and get informations about objects via a more coherent syntax than the one offered by vanilla javascript.

 ## Terminology